 - Axa Insurance v.
 1) Financial Claims Solutions 2) Aurangzaib EWCA Civ 1330.
 Leading authority on exemplary damages in the tort of deceit.
 Affirmed availability of exemplary damages where fraud against insurers in personal injury litigation. https://www.lawtel.com/UK/Searches/456/AC5003248

 - Tuson v.
 Murphy EWCA Civ 1461.
-Leading authority on whether defendants can avoid the usual order where claimant guilty of malingering/fraud if Part 36 made with knowledge of the fraud.
-While this decision went against insurers’ interests, the underlying case was a good result for insurers, reducing a seven-figure claim to low six figures. https://www.lawtel.com/UK/Searches/456/AC5003386
+Court of Appeal authority on whether defendants can avoid the usual order where claimant guilty of malingering/fraud if Part 36 made with knowledge of the fraud.
+The underlying case reduced a seven-figure claim to low six figures. https://www.lawtel.com/UK/AC5003386

 - Ford v.
 1) Northern Rail 2) QBE Insurance EWHC 1417 (QBD): successful High Court appeal against finding for claimant at first instance in industrial disease case involving fraud.
 Replaced leading silk for purposes of the appeal. https://www.lawtel.com/UK/Searches/456/AC5003690

 - Rhys Williams v.
 1) McMurrays Haulage 2) WM Morrisons EWHC 2079 (QB).
 Part 20 Claim between Defendants after catastrophic injury to Claimant’s hand and wrist.
 Contribution claim unsuccessful but pursued on economic grounds after excellent settlement with claimant meaning trial was cost effective. https://www.lawtel.com/UK/Searches/456/AC5003920